 NinjaTrader

-- You can build systems with many types of orders, easily incorporate stop-loss orders and target orders.
+- You can build systems with many types of orders, and easily incorporate stop-loss orders and target orders.
 The normal limit, market and OCO (one cancels other) orders are available as well as trailing stops – click here to see NinjaTrader Order Types and their differences.

 - NinjaTrader’s Super Dom feature for trade management allows superior customisability.
-As with nearly all trading software you can have one-click entries and exits.
+As with nearly all trading software, you can have one-click entries and exits.
 NinjaTrader also can be used with the Advanced Trade Management module.

 Winner: NinjaTrader

-Great Dom, wider array of order types.
+Great Dom, more expansive array of order types.

-[ps2id id=’market-replay’ target=”/]9.
-Market Replay and Other Analytical Tools
+9. Market Replay and Other Analytical Tools

 Tradestation